-1. You think we cover a medical, behavioral health or long-term care service that you need but are not getting.
+1. You think we cover medical care you need but are not getting.

 What you can do: You can ask us to make a coverage decision.
-Refer to Section E2 on page 131 for information on asking for a coverage decision.
+Refer to Section E2 for information on asking for a coverage decision.

 2. We did not approve care your doctor wants to give you, and you think we should have.